 Jane Eyre (1983): The True Spirit is Captured

-reviewing movie versions of Jane Eyre, I knew the 1983 BBC
+begun reviewing movie versions of Jane Eyre, I knew the 1983 BBC

 film series needed to be on my list.
 Some other fans of the book had described this as the definitive film

 treatment.
-Given that its male star, Timothy Dalton, was unimpressive in his later James Bond roles, I kept my hopes
+Given that its male star, Timothy Dalton, was unimpressive in his later James Bond roles, I kept my

-out those other folks were right.
-This version captures Charlotte Bronte's language and spirit with
+it turns out those other folks were right.
+This version captures Charlotte Brontë's language and spirit with

 far greater fidelity than any other apart from the 1973 BBC serialization.
 What a pleasure it is to hear so much true-to-the-book

 few blessings are unmixed; the viewer of this series must make tradeoffs, as I'll describe below.